AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 requires some specific parameters important for fuzzing to be set.
 If you want to set your own, it might bail and report what it is missing.

-Note that some sanitizers cannot be used together, e.g. ASAN and MSAN, and others often cannot work together because of target weirdness, e.g. ASAN and CFISAN.
+Note that some sanitizers cannot be used together, e.g., ASAN and MSAN, and others often cannot work together because of target weirdness, e.g., ASAN and CFISAN.
 You might need to experiment which sanitizers you can combine in a target (which means more instances can be run without a sanitized target, which is more effective).

 ### d) Modifying the target

-If the target has features that make fuzzing more difficult, e.g. checksums, HMAC, etc. then modify the source code so that checks for these values are removed.
+If the target has features that make fuzzing more difficult, e.g., checksums, HMAC, etc. then modify the source code so that checks for these values are removed.
 This can even be done safely for source code used in operational products by eliminating these checks within these AFL++ specific blocks: